 You are here

-Unlike most WestGrid systems, a separate request is required to obtain a WestGrid account on Lattice.
-If you think the software you would like to run is appropriate for the Lattice cluster, please write to email@example.com with a subject line of the form "Lattice account request (your_username)" with a request for an account and a mention of the software you propose to use.
+As of September 1, 2017, new Lattice accounts are being set up only for researchers associated with the University of Calgary.
+If you are a University of Calgary researcher and think that the software you would like to run is appropriate for the Lattice cluster, please write to firstname.lastname@example.org with a subject line of the form "Lattice account request (your_username)" with a request for an account and a mention of the software you propose to use.

 To log in to Lattice, connect to lattice.westgrid.ca using an ssh (secure shell) client.

-Unlike most other WestGrid systems, we prefer that the syntax "-l nodes=xx,ppn=8" be used rather than "-l procs=yyy" when requesting processor resources on Lattice.
-Lattice is used almost exclusively for large parallel jobs that use whole nodes.
+In the past, Lattice was used almost exclusively for large parallel jobs that use whole nodes.
 This has the potential of improving the performance of some jobs and minimizes the impact of a misbehaving job or hardware failure.
 Since there are 8 cores per node on Lattice, a ppn (processors per node) parameter of 8 will request that all the processors on a node be used.
 Also, it is recommended that you ask for 10-11 GB of memory per node requested, using the mem parameter.
 So, a typical job submission on Lattice would look like:

 qsub -l nodes=4:ppn=8,mem=40gb,walltime=72:00:00 parallel_diffuse.pbs

 When Lattice was withdrawn from WestGrid service at the beginning of September, 2017, it was decided to allow other types of jobs on the Lattice cluster, including serial (single-core) jobs.
 When requesting serial jobs, use nodes=1:ppn=1 and specify an appropriate mem parameter according to the memory requirements of your job.
 Using mem=1350mb (or less) will allow the job scheduler to pack up to 8 serial jobs per node.